PlayableLab FAQs

 - Validate in Playable Test.

-- Create AI-Lab project with store links.
+- Create AI-Playable project with store links.

 - Chat the first version, iterate in chat and editing panel.